Fact checked

 Sylvan Tutors

-Because Sylvan caters to subjects other than math, tutors are less likely to have a specialty in teaching math.
-Therefore, Sylvan may be better geared towards students who need help in a wide variety of subject matter.
+Because Sylvan caters to many subjects, tutors are less likely to have a specialty in teaching math.
+Therefore, Sylvan may be better geared toward students who need help in a wide variety of subject areas.
 Other tutoring programs may be more beneficial if you are looking for a specialized math tutor.

 Mathnasium Cost